crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 ## Step 3.
 Run everything

 ::: warning CAUTION
-This page only shows the minimal setup for validator node.
+This page only shows the minimal setup for validator / full node.

 Furthermore, you may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.